gasduster99/sppComp/try1/try1_2.md

 $$B_K=\sum_{\hat k=0}^{K} \frac{1}{\hat k!} \left( \sum_{j=0}^{\hat k} (-1)^{\hat k -j} \left(\substack{\hat k \\ j}\right) j^K \right).$$

-In the case of California the set of items to be partitioned is the set of port complexes in California, of which there are $K=10$, implying a grad total of
+In the case of California the set of items to be partitioned is the set of port complexes in California, of which there are $K=10$, implying a grand total of
 $B_{10}=115975$ ways of partitioning the port complexs in California in each market category and modeled time period.
 The brute force model selection strategy of computing all 115975 of these partitionings strategies is computationally infeasible.
 However, not all pooling schemes represent biologically relevant models.
-For example, perhaps it is reasonable to pool only among adjacent ports (i.e. no disontinuities between port complex in space), or perhaps it is reasonable to assert that biologically similar regions can only extend across a small number of ports.
+For example, perhaps it is reasonable to pool only among adjacent ports (i.e. no discontinuities between port complex pooling in space), or perhaps it is reasonable to assert that biologically similar regions can only extend across a small number of ports.

 Here only adjacent port poolings are considered, such that the maximum size of a port complex grouping is three port complexes.
-These are the only constraints that are enforced on port complex partitions here, although many other constraints may in theory be chosen.
+These are the only two constraints that are enforced on port complex partitions here, although many other constraints may in theory be chosen.
 These constraints were chosen so as to mirror the currently accepted protocols in Pearson and Erwin (1997) within the